microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 ## DESCRIPTION
 The Get-EntraBetaMSGroup cmdlet gets information about groups in Microsoft Entra ID.
-To get a group, specify the Id parameter.
+To get a group, specify the ID parameter.
-Specify the SearchString or Filter parameter to find particular groups.
+Specifying the SearchString or Filter parameter finds particular groups.
 If you specify no parameters, this cmdlet gets all groups.

 ## EXAMPLES